 Other Disease and Health Risks

 The material below includes information from the U.S. Department of State (DOS), U.K. Foreign & Commonwealth Office (FCO), Global Affairs Canada (GAC), and Australia's Department of Foreign Affairs and Trade (DFAT), as well as from additional open-source material.
 Standard safety precautions that apply to all international travel can be found in the Library article Safety and Security.

 Consular Travel Advice

 Due to ongoing security concerns and military conflict, Australia (DFAT) advises reconsidering travel (or avoiding nonessential travel) within 10 km (6.2 mi) of the borders with Burundi and Democratic Republic of the Congo, including the towns of Gisenyi, Kibuye, and Cyangugu (Western Province).
-U.S. (DOS) has a more limited warning.
-U.K. (FCO) and Canada (GAC) have no current warnings.
+U.S. (DOS), U.K. (FCO), and Canada (GAC) have no current warnings.

-Low risk of violent crime (armed robbery) and risk of petty crime exist throughout the country, mainly in Kigali.
+Low risk of violent crime (armed robbery and home robbery) and low risk of petty crime exist throughout the country, mainly in Kigali and in crowded places.